ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-govern-components.md

 </div>

-After creating CAs, peers, and ordering nodes, you need to monitor the resource usage by the nodes and potentially reallocate resources.
+After creating CAs, peers, and ordering nodes, you need to monitor the resources used by the nodes and potentially reallocate resources.
 {:shortdesc}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing their components in the blockchain network.